 Major behaviours result in an immediate referral to Administration because of their seriousness.
 When major problem behaviour occurs, staff members calmly state the major problem behaviour to the student and remind them of the expected school behaviour.
-The staff member then completes the office referral form and escorts the student to Administration.
+The staff member then completes the office referral form and send the student to Administration with a reliable student.